 "Remember that aluminum salts are not being absorbed into your bloodstream," Dr. Hartman says.
 "They just sit in your sweat glands until they naturally break down and disintegrate or are washed off."

-3 Side Effects of Antiperspirant That Stink
+3 Side Effects of Antiperspirant and Deodorant That Stink

 Antiperspirant is probably not to blame for any serious health problems, but you might encounter one of these pesky issues.